 Good to Know

 You can fly into either Glasgow or Edinburgh as you can get to both cities from either airport.
-But since the tour begins in Glasgow, it may be better to fly in there because it’s a short train ride to Glasgow Central, which is across the street from our hotel.
+But since the tour begins in Edinburgh, it may be better to fly in there because it's a short bus or tram ride to central Edinburgh, with a stop about a five minute walk to our hotel.
 We can provide additional details on travel to and from airports.

-Your tour cost includes hotel (based on single occupancy; no need to share a room unless you are traveling with a partner, family member, or friend); meals indicated in the itinerary; all sightseeing and activities mentioned above; all bus and train transportation between cities; city bus and/or subway transportation; all logistics taken care of for you.
+Your tour cost includes hotel (based on single occupancy; no need to share a room unless you are traveling with a partner, family member, or friend); meals indicated in the itinerary (all meals except lunch on free day in Edinburgh); all sightseeing and activities mentioned above; all transportation between cities; city bus and/or subway transportation; all logistics taken care of for you.

 Previous Guests Praise Veg Jaunts and Journeys